Hybrid electronic-photonic architectures for brain-inspired computing

 Brain-Inspired Architecture

-The deeply entwined memory and processing, akin to the mammalian brain, obviates the need to shuttle around synaptic weights.
-The most stringent latency bottleneck in CNNs is found in the initial convolution layers.
+The deeply entwined memory and processing, similar to that in the mammalian brain, obviates the need to shuttle around synaptic weights.
+The most stringent latency bottleneck in CNNs occurs in the initial convolution layers.

 Innovative Approach